Isle of Skye Scotland to Lakes District England

 We entered one of the many warm and lovely grand sitting rooms.
 Again – we wanted to stay.

 We made a risky side road stop for a picture of the Stirling sign.
-One of my family have Stirling as their married name.
+One of my family members has Stirling as their married name.